 Artistic and cultural freedom

-The independence of art and culture is guaranteed by the German Constitution – article five states: “Arts and sciences, research and teaching shall be free.”
-Underlying this is the belief that impulses from art and culture are hugely important for a modern democratic society.
-It therefore follows that the state supports cultural creators and institutions to ensure their independence from the market.
+The independence of art and culture are guaranteed by Germany’s Basic Law, Article 5 of which states: “Arts and sciences, research and teaching shall be free.”
+This arises from the conviction that new ideas and thinking from arts and culture can be very significant to modern democratic society.
+The state therefore provides funding to artists and cultural institutions in order to preserve their independence from the free market.

-Art and culture are also funded privately in Germany, however, for example by companies and foundations, and public and private funding are often intertwined.
-The state supports the efforts of private donors, for example through tax breaks, and thus provides for indirect public funding beyond its own budget.
-In addition to this, there are further approaches to subsidizing art and culture.
-The creative social class established by the Federal Government, for example, ensures that independent creatives enjoy a similar social security framework to those in gainful employment.
-They only have to contribute half of their insurance costs themselves, while the other half is paid through subsidies from the Federal Government and social security contributions from businesses that make use of art and communication services.
+Art and culture are also funded privately in Germany, such as by companies and foundations, and public and private funding are often intertwined.
+The state supports the efforts of private donors through tax breaks, thereby providing indirect public funding beyond its own budget.
+In addition to this, other subsidies are also available for art and culture, such as the artists social insurance established by the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
+While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › .
+This ensures that independent creative practitioners can enjoy the same social, health, employment and other protections as people in contracted employment.
+Artists must only cover half of their insurance costs themselves.
+The remaining half is covered by subsidies from Federal Government and social security contributions from businesses that make use of art and communication services.